Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 6 - Spring with GCP storage.md

 ### Retrive the image from the bucket.
+We create a new endpoint here to access the image.
 ```
 import org.springframework.http.*;

-/* Sample code, We are creating a new get endpoint  */
+/* Sample code, We are creating a new GET endpoint  */
 // ".+" is necessary to capture URI with filename extension
 @GetMapping("/image/{filename:.+}")
 public ResponseEntity<Resource> file(